SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 ## Configuring the PA framework

-To set up the initial configuration of the PA Framework go to *Automation* and run the *SRM_Setup* Automation script.
+To set up the initial configuration of the PA framework go to *Automation* and run the *SRM_Setup* Automation script.

 To do so, double-click *SRM_Setup* and then select *Execute*.

-This script requires one input argument, *Booking Manager Element Info*.
+This script requires one input argument: *Booking Manager Element Info*.
 For this input argument, specify the value "{}".
 Click *Execute now*.

 ![SRM Setup](~/user-guide/images/SRM_setup.png)